- 1 Wheelbarrow

 - 25 Garden Kneeler

 Technically speaking, all you need for gardening is soil, water, sun, and seeds.
 But, the right tools will make all the hard work much easier.
 And, as Benjamin Franklin put it so wisely, “The best investment is in the tools of one’s own trade.”
+Are your garden tools starting to look a bit past their sell-by date?

 Without the right tools by your side, gardening is less of a fun and enjoyable hobby and more of a painful chore.
 If you want your garden to be the best it can be, the first thing you need to do is to equip your garden shed.
 Here are 25 essential garden tools every gardener needs.